-Arghavan Almony, M.D. is a specialist of the retina, macula and vitreous.
-Her specialty includes the treatment and surgery of diseases and disorders affecting the back of the eye, including diabetic eye disease, macular degeneration, retinal detachment, macular hole, epiretinal membrane (macular pucker) and trauma to the eye.
+Arghavan Almony, M.D. joined Carolina Eye Associates in 2012 and is a specialist of the retina, macula and vitreous.
+Her specialty includes the treatment and surgery of diseases affecting the back of the eye, including diabetic retinopathy, macular degeneration, retinal detachment, macular hole, and epiretinal membrane (macular pucker).

 Dr. Almony graduated cum laude from the University of Southern California.
-She received her medical degree from the Keck School of Medicine at the University of Southern California, served her internship at St. John’s Mercy Medical Center in St. Louis, Mo. and completed her residency training at Washington University in St. Louis.
+She received her medical degree from the Keck School of Medicine at the University of Southern California and completed her residency training at Washington University in St. Louis.
 Dr. Almony received her fellowship in diseases and surgery of the retina and vitreous from Barnes Retina Institute and Washington University in St. Louis.

 Sees Patients In: